Rules and Regulations

 - A student may carry more than a maximum credit load only with the recommendation of an adviser and with written approval of the Dean.

-- Part-time student: A student who wishes to carry less than a minimum credit load in a specific semester for definitive reasons, e.g., a verifiable disability, or a necessity of employment or other outside obligations exceeding 15 hours per week, must request written permission from the Dean to become a part-time student.
-Part-time permissions must be renewed during the first two weeks of each semester.
+- Part-time student: A student who wishes to carry less than a minimum credit load in a specific semester for definitive reasons, e.g., a verifiable disability, or a necessity of employment or other outside obligations exceeding 15 hours per week, must request permission from the Dean to become a part-time student.
+Part-time permissions must be renewed during the first two weeks of each semester part-time permission is requested.
 Part-time students must satisfy all regulations other than the minimum credit load.
-For any semester for which part-time permission is granted and the one following it, the academic status of the student is the responsibility of the student.

 - A student on academic probation is advised to carry not more than 14 credits per semester unless repeating a course.
 For every three credits being repeated, the student is advised to carry not more than one additional credit beyond 14, up to a maximum of 16 credits.